TosinISOGUN/TosinISOGUN/README.md

 <p align="center"> <img src="https://acegif.com/wp-content/uploads/2021/4fh5wi/welcome-5.gif" /> </p>

 <p align="center">
-Passionate about Software Engineering and the vast possibilities in the world of Tech!
+I'm very passionate about Software Engineering and the vast possibilities in the world of Tech!
 </p>

 I feel very motivated about Software Engineering, I truly believe tech can help solve a lot of problems we face in both the physical and digital world.